pramnora/javascript/qna/README.md

 **Project 2**:

-Create a QNA which presents a Javscript drop down list of options;
+Create a QNA which presents a Javascript drop down list of options;
 these options allow you to load in different sorts of tests...
 For example:-